 As a global financial services provider, the business activities of UBS AG ("Issuer") with its subsidiaries (together, "UBS AG consolidated" or "UBS AG Group"; together with UBS Group AG, which is the holding company of UBS AG, and its subsidiaries, "UBS Group" "Group", "UBS" or "UBS Group AG consolidated") are affected by certain risks, including those described below, which may affect UBS AG's ability to execute its strategy or its business activities, financial condition, results of operations and prospects.
 As a broad-based international financial services firm, UBS AG is inherently exposed to multiple risks, many of which may become apparent only with the benefit of hindsight.
 As a result, risks that UBS AG does not consider to be material or of which it is not currently aware, could also adversely affect it.
-The order of presentation of the risk factors below does not indicate the likelihood of their occurrence or the potential magnitude of their consequences.
+Within each category, the risks that UBS AG considers to be most material are presented first.